Mohitbhatt27/ShopKart-backend/README.md

 #### 4. Adding the envirnment variables

 create a new .env file in the root directory.
 You can do it using `vim .env` and then add the following variables to the .env file:

 `PORT=value_of_the_socket_port`

+_You can also refer the `.sample.env` file in the root directory to create a similar .env file_

 #### 4. Run the server